Home > Company Profile > 2024 Kumon's Environmental Activities > Environmental Preservation with External Partners

 The Kumon Group has been supporting WWF Japan, a member of the WWF Network and a global environmental conservation organization operating in more than 100 countries, through the Kumon Forest Fund since 2014.

 WWF was founded in Switzerland in 1961.
-Its main activities are to protect biodiversity on the earth and to reduce the impact of human life on the natural environment and wildlife.
+Its main activities are to protect biodiversity on the Earth and to reduce the impact of human life on the natural environment and wildlife.
 One of these activities is forest conservation.

 WWF Japan works toward sustainable forest conservation through direct activities in the field, such as research and conservation of rare species and reforestation, as well as by supporting local communities and responsible raw material procurement in Japan.
 In addition, we also conduct public awareness activities through the development of environmental education programs and seminars on the environment.